aaciii/skipstartupframes/README.md

 - **MAME 0.253** or newer
 - **Arcade64 0.253** or newer

+## :no_entry_sign: VSync Limitations

+The plugin will not accurately skip frames when Vsync is enabled.

 ## :question: How does it work?

 Every rom has a different startup procedure and different number of startup frames that need to be skipped.
 The included file `ssf.txt` defines how many frames should be skipped for each rom.